AmberForrester/Whispered_Wishes/README.md

 3. **Add `.env` to `.gitignore`**

+> [!CAUTION]
-To ensure your sensitive information does not get committed to version control:
+> To ensure your sensitive information does not get committed to version control:
   - Open (or create) the `.gitignore` file in the root directory.
   - Add the following line to the file:
 ```
 .env
-venv/
 ```

-> [!CAUTION]
-> This step will prevent the `.env` file from being tracked by Git and keep your sensitive credentials secure.
+This step will prevent the `.env` file from being tracked by Git and keep your sensitive credentials secure.

 <p align="right">(<a href="#readme-top">top of page</a>)</p>